Book Review of “Today Will be Different” by Maria Semple.

 This isn’t to say that Semple isn’t a talented writer, because I think she is (and she’s an accomplished artist, as well), but obviously her previous novel must have been more focused than this one.
 With all this in mind, and after much deliberation, I’m sorry but I’m going to have to give this book a low rating of two and a half stars out of five, and cannot – in all honesty – recommend it to my readers (although I’m sure some of them might still want to read this.
 I would love to hear from those that do read this book who disagree with me).

-“Today Will be Different” by Maria Semple, published by Hachette Book Group (a division of Little, Brown & Company), release date October 4, 2016, is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes, the website eBooks.com, The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
+“Today Will be Different” by Maria Semple, published by Hachette Book Group (a division of Little, Brown & Company), release date October 4, 2016, is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes, the website eBooks.com, The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an advanced proof copy of this book in return for an honest review (and if this isn’t honest, I don’t know what is)!